ErpNetDocs/tech/advanced/calculated-attributes/operators/floor.md

 | Return value | Returns the largest integer less than or equal to Number1. |

-***Example***
+**Example:**

-The following example gets the largest integer that is less than or equal to the quantity of a sales order line:
+Let's get the largest integer that is less than or equal to the quantity of a sales order line:

 ```
 10: FLOOR ATTRIB:QuantityValue